pkemkes/ctf-writeups/cccamp23/cybercrime/README.md

 [<img src="./assets/screen5.png" alt="screen5.png" width="500"/>](./assets/screen3.png)

 Using this, we can execute the `date` command.
-Nothing else seems to be possible, because in every case we get an error message.
+Nothing else seems to be possible, because in every other case we get an error message.
 Looking at the code for that, this check seems to be the culprit:

 ```python
 len(string) == 4 and string.index("date") == 0
 ```

 `string` is the value provided in the `cmd` field by the user.
 It might seem like it only allows the string `"date"`.
 But as have the value under our control, we can again provide a list that also returns `True` on that check.
-All that list needs to do is have four elements and the first element needs to be "date".
+All that list needs to do is to have four elements and the first element needs to be "date".

 As this input is then put into `subprocess.run()`, it seems like we can control the input parameters into `date`.
 Remember that we need to read the contents of that `flag.txt`?
 We can try to use the `-f` parameter to read a file.
 It tries to read and parse a date from a given file.
 If that is not a valid date, it prints the following error message: `invalid date '{contents-of-the-file}'`